jgrss/geowombat/doc/source/tutorial-config.rst

 What is the purpose of GeoWombat's context manager?
 ---------------------------------------------------

-The examples shown in :ref:`tutorial-open` opened the entire rasters as DataArrays as they were stored on file.
+The examples shown in :ref:`tutorial-open` opened entire rasters as an :class:`xarray.DataArray` as they were stored on file.
 The configuration manager allows easy control over opened raster dimensions, alignment, and transformations.

 How do I use it?
 ----------------

-To use GeoWombat's configuration manager, just call :func:`geowombat.config.update` before opening a file.
+To use the ``geowombat`` configuration manager, just call :class:`geowombat.config.update` before opening a file.
 For example,

 .. code:: python